se-tuebingen/bsl-tools/README.md

 optional "quiz" mode that starts the tree collapsed and expands if you select the correct production and mark all subexpressions ('holes').

+It can be used with BSL code, which will be parsed for you, or you can provide your own JSON structure.

 The interface is as follows:
 ```html
 <!-- import the bsl_tools script somewhere on the page, ideally in the head -->